Michael Fitzgerald (Iowa politician): Early life and early career

 Fitzgerald was born in Marshalltown, Iowa, in 1951.
-His parents, James and Clara, were farmers, first near State Center and later Colo.
 He graduated from Colo Community High School in 1970 and received his bachelor's degree in business administration from the University of Iowa in 1974.
 Fitzgerald worked as a marketing analyst for Massey Ferguson in Des Moines for eight years before being elected State Treasurer of Iowa in 1982.

-State Treasurer (1983-2023)
+State Treasurer (1983–2023)

-As State Treasurer, Michael Fitzgerald acts as Iowa's trustee and custodian of the three state pension funds, and invests billions of dollars of state operating funds.
+As State Treasurer, Fitzgerald acted as Iowa's banker and chief financial officer.

-He serves as administrator of Iowa's 529 plans, College Savings Iowa and the Iowa Advisor 529 plan, which offer families an easy, tax-advantaged way to prepare for future college tuition and expenses.
-These programs currently have more than five billion dollars in combined assets.
+He served as the administrator of Iowa's 529 plan, formerly College Savings Iowa, which is a college savings advisory service.

-When Treasurer Fitzgerald took office in 1983, unclaimed property was a little known program.
-In his first year as treasurer, he prioritized returning this money and began the Great Iowa Treasure Hunt, which has returned hundreds of millions of dollars since its founding.

-As the state's banker, Fitzgerald oversees and administers the Invest in Iowa program, a series of auctions he created in 1983 as a way to invest state funds in Iowa financial institutions at competitive rates.
-The Linked Investments for Tomorrow (LIFT) program, introduced in 1986, also provides capital to Iowa's small business owners who wish to create or expand their business.
-Treasurer Fitzgerald is committed to providing Iowans with unbiased financial information and education programs, and is an advocate of financial literacy at all ages.
-He has worked with Visa, the Iowa Student Aid Commission, the Iowa Student Loan Liquidity Corporation, Money Smart Week and many more to provide financial literacy opportunities to Iowans.
+Fitzgerald administered the Invest in Iowa program, a series of auctions started in 1983 to invest state funds in Iowa financial institutions.
+The Linked Investments for Tomorrow (LIFT) program, introduced in 1986, also provided capital to Iowa entrepreneurs to create or expand their businesses.

-Michael Fitzgerald lost reelection in 2022 to Republican candidate Roby Smith.
-Fitzgerald served for 40 years from 1983-2023, making him the longest serving State Treasurer in United States history.
+Fitzgerald lost reelection in 2022 to Republican candidate Roby Smith.
+He held office for 40 years, making him the longest-serving state treasurer in the United States.

-Appointments and awards

-As state treasurer, Fitzgerald is active in national organizations that affect issues in Iowa: